coveo/source.coveo.com/_posts/2023-09-14-patterns-for-project-failure.md

 We all heard the conferences, we all read the articles: we know how to ensure a project’s success.
 After all, software engineering is a tried and true discipline as old as civil engineering.
-Julius Caesar successfully designed, wrote and deployed
+Julius Caesar successfully designed, wrote, and deployed
 [his very own cipher](https://en.wikipedia.org/wiki/Caesar_cipher) back in the Roman empire, so we should have this figured out by now.
 Today, let’s take a break from articles teaching us what to do and let’s focus on something more entertaining: striving for failure.